Held group: History

-He is one of the 26 sporadic groups and was found by Held (1969a, 1969b) during an investigation of simple groups containing an involution whose centralizer is isomorphic to that of an involution in the Mathieu group M24.
+He is one of the 26 sporadic groups and was found by Held (1969a, 1969b) during an investigation of simple groups containing an involution whose centralizer is an extension of the extra special group 21+6 by the linear group L3(2), which is the same involution centralizer as the Mathieu group M24.
 A second such group is the linear group L5(2).
 The Held group is the third possibility, and its construction was completed by John McKay and Graham Higman.
+In all of these groups, the extension splits.

 The outer automorphism group has order 2 and the Schur multiplier is trivial.

 Representations

 The smallest faithful complex representation has dimension 51; there are two such representations that are duals of each other.